How To Avoid Ticks.

 The Shearwater Flyer

 The aptly named Shearwater Flyer trail is a tip of the hat to CFB Shearwater.
 Formerly a busy military airfield, and one of the oldest in Canada, its reduced use is now as a heliport for 12 Wing Shearwater.
-Providing crucial search and rescue operations and maritime helicopter support, its still a busy place with helicopters coming and going regularly.
+Providing crucial search and rescue operations and maritime helicopter support, it’s still a busy place with helicopters coming and going regularly.
+Once part of the Musquodoboit Railway route, this section of rails-to-trails is part of a larger network of multi-use, active transportation trails leading to Musquodoboit & beyond as part of the nationwide Trans Canada Trail.

 Part of the extensive network of #rails-to-trails that extend throughout much of the province, these trails provide a perfect platform for biking, jogging, snowshoeing, cross country skiing & walking (albeit daunting on foot due to the long distances).
 As former railway routes, these trails are wide and flat, making them perfect as active transportation routes.
 Rather than biking along busy roads, crowded bike lanes or sidewalks, these rails-to-trails routes are always the most enjoyable way to get from ‘A to B’.

 With a well-maintained compacted crusher dust base, this trail is good for most hybrid bikes.
-Road bikes with narrow tires will struggle on most of the rails-to-trails as occasional potholes and loose gravel can become a hindrance.
+Road bikes with narrow tires will struggle on most rails-to-trails as occasional potholes and loose gravel can drastically affect your ride stability.
 The Shearwater Flyer is as good as it gets as far as un-paved trails go and rugged strollers and wheelchairs should be able to comfortably travel along the entire trail.

 Points Of Interest